emmacadavra/learn-hiragana/README.md

 ![Tutorials Point Fisher-Yates Shuffle](docs/images/fisher-yates-shuffle.png)

-* This project utilises [**necolas' normalize.css**](https://github.com/necolas/normalize.css/) to try keeping the CSS stying as consistent as possible across browsers.
+* This project utilises [**necolas' normalize.css**](https://github.com/necolas/normalize.css/) to try keeping the CSS styling as consistent as possible across browsers.

 * All instances of the unique score messages at the end of each game (Swal.fire objects within the endGameMessage(); function) are by [**SweetAlert2 alerts**](https://sweetalert2.github.io/).